hmazter/raspberry-image-viewer/README.md

 raspberry-image-viewer
 ======================

-An kiosk mode image viewer for Raspberry pi
+An automatic kiosk mode image viewer for Raspberry pi

+Image viewer that loads a predefined filename from an usb drive (if present) to disk and shows the image fullscreen

 Installation
 ------------

-Add /home/pi/showimages.sh
-to .bashrc
+Add /home/pi/showimages.sh to your .bashrc file mkdir /home/pi/usbmount

 Todo
 ----